TheParanoidEngineer/Klipper_Linear_Heater_Control/README.md

 ### Macro Arguements:
     HEATER:
+        Description: The name of the heater you would like to control (ie. heater_bed or extruder).
         Data Type: string
         Default Value: "heater_bed"
         Unit: n/a
-        Description: The name of the heater you would like to control (ie. heater_bed or extruder).

     TARGET:
+        Description: The desired final temperature.
+This is what the heater will be set to when the macro ends control.
         Data Type: float
         Default Value: 0
         Unit: Degree Celsius
-        Description: The desired final temperature.
-This is what the heater will be set to when the macro ends control.

     TRANSITION_RATE:
+        Description: The desired rate of temperature change of the heater (if achievable).
         Data Type: float
         Default Value: 1.3
         Unit: Degree Celsius/min
-        Description: The desired rate of temperature change of the temperature (if achievable).

     COOLING_ABORT_DELTA:
+        Description: The control will terminate early if TRANSITION_RATE exceeds the natural cooling rate (measured temp - control temp > COOLING_ABORT_DELTA).
+Only during cooling.
         Data Type: float
         Default Value: 1.5
         Unit: Degree Celsius
-        Description: The control will terminate early if TRANSITION_RATE is exceeds the natural cooling rate (measured temp - control temp > COOLING_ABORT_DELTA).
-Only during cooling.

     REFRESH_TIME:
+        Description: The frequency that the control is executed.
         Data Type: float
         Default Value: 5
         Unit: Seconds
-        Description: The frequency that the control is executed.

 ### Examples:
 Calling the macro with default parameters: